 This means scads of whole foods – wholegrain cereals (always plump for brown and wholegrain rice, pasta and breads, for example), fruits, vegetables, legumes and a few nuts and seeds.
 Variety is also important – as well as the above, mix it up with barley, baked beans, peas, and fermented foods like miso, sauerkraut, kimchi and kombucha.

 You’ll also need to cut back on your junk foods.
 Heavily processed, refined or saturated fat filled foods support ‘bad’ communities of bacteria.
+Luckily, there are a number of easy ways to support your gut health

 Resistant starch is important